Skip to navigation Skip to content

 Satisfactory progress towards completing their course

-Calculating amount of previous study
+Calculating the amount of previous study

 • all previous study in this course (including any non-compulsory study periods) is divided into its academic periods (for example, semesters, years)